Bernard Chidzero: Career

-After the 1965 Unilateral Declaration of Independence by Ian Smith, Chidzero played a role in the early liberation struggle negotiations for Zimbabwe.
+After the 1965 Unilateral Declaration of Independence by Ian Smith, Chidzero played a role in the early negotiations for Zimbabwe.
 He was part of the advisory team when Joshua Nkomo leader of Zimbabwe African People's Party visited London.
-The collapse of those talks, resulting in the split of ZAPU and Zimbabwe African National Union, ZANU also marked a watershed in Chidzero's political allegiances.
+The collapse of those talks, resulting in the split of ZAPU and Zimbabwe African National Union (ZANU), also marked a watershed in Chidzero's political allegiances.
 Increasingly, he teamed up with his former school- and band-mate Mugabe.

-Aware of an impending war of liberation in Zimbabwe, in 1970, Chidzero bought a farm in Malawi and moved his father and kinsfolk out of Rhodesia.
-And on 21 December 1972 the first armed attack on a Rhodesian white settler took place in Centenary, Zambezi River escarpment.
-Meanwhile, during a visit to Malawi in 1972, Chidzero made overtures to his Pan African 'brother' and 'friend' Hastings Kamuzu Banda to settle in Malawi when his United Nations tenure would expire.
+Aware of impending violence in Zimbabwe, in 1970, Chidzero bought a farm in Malawi and moved his father and kinsfolk out of Rhodesia.
+On 21 December 1972 the first armed attack on a Rhodesian white settler took place in Centenary, Zambezi River escarpment.
+Meanwhile, during a visit to Malawi in 1972, Chidzero made overtures to his Pan African 'brother' and 'friend' Hastings Kamuzu Banda to settle in Malawi when his United Nations tenure expired.
 Hastings Kamuzu Banda's response was an unequivocal refusal.
 Still, the farm in Malawi continued to serve, with the Malawi Government turning a blind eye, as an active Zimbabwean cell and staging point for many recruits heading for Morogoro training bases, in Tanzania.

 Following the Lancaster House Agreement Chidzero returned to Zimbabwe and, in 1980, he became the Minister of Economic Planning and Development.
 In the 1985 election he was elected as the Member of Parliament for Harare, representing ZANU-PF.
 Following the election he was promoted to be the Minister of Finance, succeeding Tichaendepi Masaya.